 Household employees commonly include housekeepers, maids, nannies and babysitters if you control which tasks they're responsible for and how they complete them.
 It essentially depends on the facts and circumstances of each situation.
 But if you have a nanny who lives in your home and takes care of your children five days per week, she's more likely a household employee than the plumber you call a few times per year.

-When schedule H must be filed
+When Schedule H must be filed

-Your tax return must include Schedule H only if you pay any single employee at least $2,000 in the current tax year, or cash wages to all household employees totaling $1,000 or more during any three-month calendar quarter during either the current or previous tax year.
+Your tax return must include Schedule H only if you pay any single employee at least $2,600 in the 2023 tax year, or cash wages to all household employees totaling $1,000 or more during any three-month calendar quarter during either the current or previous tax year.
 Although you're not required to withhold federal income tax from a household employee's wages, you must file Schedule H if you do withhold tax for an employee who requests it.